Basimilus Iteritas Alter#

 Variable sample rate#

-Basimilus Iteritas Alter uses a sample rate that is a multiple of the fundamental (lowest) oscillator frequency.
+Basimilus Iteritas Alia uses a sample rate that is a multiple of the fundamental (lowest) oscillator frequency.
 This moves alias power that is a multiple of the fundamental to be mapped to a multiple of this tone, therefore making the aliasing align with the harmonics of the tone.
 This works well for settings with a strong harmonic structure (spread fully clockwise or fully counter-clockwise) and adds unique aliasing character for other tones.

 Genesis & design notes#